 On Windows: the installer is executed and the steps are followed.
 On Linux: the contents are extracted using tar -xvjf filename.
 On Mac OS: the installer is executed and the steps are followed.

-3. The cluster management GUI is started

-On Windows: from the Start menu or by clicking the desktop icon.

-On Linux: by changing into the cmgui directory and executing:

-./cmgui

-On Mac OS: from the Start menu or by clicking the desktop icon.

-4. Add a new cluster should be clicked on, and the following parameters entered:

-Host: Hostname or IP address of the cluster

-Password: Password entered during installation

-- 5. The connect button should be clicked on (figure 2.2 of the Administrator Manual) - 6.
+- The cluster management GUI is started On Windows: from the Start menu or by clicking the desktop icon.
+On Linux: by changing into the cmgui directory and executing: ./cmgui On Mac OS: from the Start menu or by clicking the desktop icon. - Add a new cluster should be clicked on, and the following parameters entered: Host: Hostname or IP address of the cluster Password: Password entered during installation - 5.
+The connect button should be clicked on (figure 2.2 of the Administrator Manual) - 6.
 Optional: For more information on how the Cluster Management GUI can be used to manage one or more clusters, section 2.4 of the Administrator Manual can be consulted.

 The cluster should now be ready for running compute jobs.
 For more information:

-- This manual, the Installation Manual, has more details and background on the installation of the cluster in the next chapters. - The Administrator Manual describes the general management of the cluster. - The User Manual describes the user environment and how to submit jobs for the end user - The Cloudbursting Manual describes how to deploy the cloud capabilities of the cluster. - The Developer Manual has useful information for developers who would like to program with Bright Cluster Manager. - The OpenStack Deployment Manual describes how to deploy OpenStack with Bright Cluster Manager - The Hadoop Deployment Manual describes how to deploy Hadoop with Bright Cluster Manager - The UCS Deployment Manual describes how to deploy the Cisco UCS server with Bright Cluster Manager.
+• This manual, the Installation Manual, has more details and background on the installation of the cluster in the next chapters.

+- The Administrator Manual describes the general management of the cluster. - The User Manual describes the user environment and how to submit jobs for the end user - The Cloudbursting Manual describes how to deploy the cloud capabilities of the cluster. - The Developer Manual has useful information for developers who would like to program with Bright Cluster Manager. - The OpenStack Deployment Manual describes how to deploy OpenStack with Bright Cluster Manager - The Big Data Deployment Manual describes how to deploy Big Data with Bright Cluster Manager - The UCS Deployment Manual describes how to deploy the Cisco UCS server with Bright Cluster Manager. - The Machine Learning Manual describes how to install and configure machine learning capabilities with Bright Cluster Manager.